 Check if the SLX or MDL File is a Subsystem Block Diagram Type

 You can check if an SLX or MDL file is a subsystem block diagram type that can be placed in a Subsystem Reference block using any of these commands:

 logical 0if it is not.
 When using this command, make sure that

 a Subsystem block diagram type.
 When using this command, make sure that

 This command gives the entire model information where the

 While using a referenced subsystem in a model:

-To mask a referenced subsystem, use a model mask.
+To mask a referenced subsystem, use a System mask.

 Do not reference a parent subsystem because it creates a reference loop.

 Only the subsystem file type can be referenced by a Subsystem Reference block.